-- move in a way that suggests they are holding in their poo, such as standing on tiptoes and then rocking back on the heels of the feet, clenching buttocks muscles, and other unusual, dance-like behaviours
+- move in a way that suggests they are holding in their poo, such as standing on tiptoes and then rocking back on the heels of the feet, clenching their bottom, and other unusual, dance-like behaviours

-- cry, strain or show other signs of pain when having a poo or trying to have a poo
+- cry, strain or show other signs of pain when going to the toilet

-- have hard, dry or small poo (looks like pebbles)
+- have hard, dry or small poo (like pebbles)